open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

   - JS Client - New Function setAutoInitUserMedia() sets whether the local media is automatically acquired before a call or answer (if not already acquired).
   - JS Client - New function setSdpFilters() for modifying SDP's just before a call.
+See issue #77.
   - JS Client - Labs directory with example SDP filters.
+See issue #77.
   - JS Client - New function getServerIce() gets the list of ice servers as supplied by the server.
   - JS Client - New function setIceUsedInCalls() sets the configuration used in the next call.
   - JS Client - New function setUseFreshIceEachPeerConnection() causes the client to ask the server for a fresh ice config in the middle of each call or answer.
-	- JS Client - Added support for multiple named mediastreams per connection (supported through the mediaIds apifield, getMediaStreamByName(), getLocalMediaIds(), closeLocalMediaStream(), buildLocalMediaStream(), getRemoteStream(), addStreamToCall(),
+  - JS Client - Added support for multiple named mediastreams per connection , supported through the mediaIds apifield, getMediaStreamByName(), getLocalMediaIds(), closeLocalMediaStream(), buildLocalMediaStream(), getRemoteStream(), addStreamToCall().
+See issue #34.
-	- JS Client - Three new internal peer messages with types "__gotAddedMediaStream", "__closingMediaStream", and "_addedMediaStream"
+  - JS Client - Three new internal peer messages with types "__gotAddedMediaStream", "__closingMediaStream", and "__addedMediaStream"
-	- JS Client - New function getRoomOccupantsAsArray() and getRoomOccupantsAsMap()
+  - JS Client - New function getRoomOccupantsAsArray() and getRoomOccupantsAsMap().
   - JS Client - New function useThisSocketConnection() for people that want to allocate the websocket themselves.
+See issue #62.
   - Server - Socket.io v1.0 support.
-See issue #64
+See issue #64.
   - Server - Support for hosting experimental API's in labs.
 New server option 'apiLabsEnable' defaults to true.
-See issue #76
+See issue #76, #77.

 Changes:

  - JS Client - enableCamera(), enableMicrophone(), getLocalStreamAsUrl(), initMediaSource(), call(), now take optional media stream names.
  - JS Client - initMediaSource's successCallback get	passed the new media stream.
  - JS Client - an onStreamClosed listener gets passed an easyrtcid plus the stream and the stream name.
  - JS Client - Added documentation for isTurnServer().
  - JS Client - getFreshIceConfig() now takes an optional callback.
  - Demos - Changed the titles of the demos and their labels to make them consistent.
  - Demos - Gave a different app name to each demo.
  - Demos - Added a few new demos (multistream and low bandwidth).
+ - JS Client - reduce the number of places where videoIds and the monitorVideoId was validated.
+See issue #68.

 Fixes:

  - JS Client - Numerous documentation fixes.
+ - Demos - Fixed formatting in the hd definition demo.
+See issue #73.
+ - JS Client - Fixed a null peer connection.
+See issue #72.

 v1.0.11